angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 minor modifications.
 Assuming you are playing 2 Oracles, you can build this, passing the turn.
 Draw the first SW for turn.
 Play your Island and cycle through to the first Oracle and cast it.
 If they have an answer you can try to Force it.
-If they do manage to kill or counter the Oracle you can simply pass again and cycle Edge into the second Oracle to try and win for a second time.
+If they do manage to kill or counter the oracle you can simply pass again and cycle Edge into the second Oracle to try and win for a second time.

 This is a good example that showcases how a lot of piles can be built thinking